FreakC-Foundation/FreakC/README.md

 **Yet, this is an esolang.**

-## Compiler's usage
-In the "FreakC" folder, open cmd and type this command to compile and run the code:

-    freakc file_name

-Example:

-    freakc "Examples/HelloWorld.fclang"

-If you want to compile the code only, type:

-    freakc file_name --compile

-If you want to compile the code and show the compiled code, type:

-    freakc file_name --candr

-To show the current version of the devkit, type:

-    freakc --version

-To create a new FreakC project quickly, you can type:

-    freakc project_name --create

-Notice that it will generate a file with a Hello World example in it, if you just want to create an empty file, type:

-    freakc project_name --create --empty

-To delete all stdlib files generated, type:

-    freakc --clrlib

-To delete all Batch files, type:

-    freakc --clrbat

-To show all options and usage, type:

-    freakc --help

-To show all options and usage (with a dumb ascii art), type:

-    freakc

-### Interactive shell
-To open interactive shell, type:

-    freakc --shell
-    ::Or fcshell

-You can type in whatever you want, it will be stored in "tar.fclang".
-You can type in any of these commands to execute tasks:

-* `StartFuckin[cli]` - Runs all the codes written
-* `StopFuckin[cli]` - Delete tar.fclang and exit
-* `WipeAss[cli]` - Resets codes
-* `Shit[cli]` - Clear console

-**The compiler only works on Windows, and can only be compiled to Batch.**

 ## What FreakC has that Batch doesn't ?
 Even though FreakC is an esolang, I can say it's an upgraded Batch, because: